 “Whoa… I really made a slip of the tongue, didn’t I. Are you okay with me being gay?”

 “Really?”
-I stepped back a couple feet and looked at him up and down.
-“I never would have guessed.”
+I stepped back a couple feet and looked at him up and down, then shook my head.
+“I never would have guessed — seriously.”

 “Your gaydar is broken, Tony.
 Mine isn’t.
 It’s been buzzing since we shook hands.
 I had you pegged way back then.”